elotroalex/chiens/_texts/translation.md

 - Them
 - them dogs
 - them men with the bloody smiles, with steely eyes.
-- {:.pr} And you know, their justice may be over, yes, over, but the glow of their eyes never dies.
+- {:.pr} And you know, their justice may have been served, yes, done and over with, but the glint in their eyes never dies.
-- assassins! murderers! murderers!
+- Assassins!
+Murderers!
+Murderers!

 - {:.sp} The Guard Man.